chenhao-ma/DDS-convex-code/README.md

 # README
-This repo contains the technical report and source code for our SIGMOD submission, entitled ‘’A Convex-Programming Approach for Efficient Directed Densest Subgraph Discovery’’.
+This repo contains the technical report and source code for our SIGMOD submission, entitled ''A Convex-Programming Approach for Efficient Directed Densest Subgraph Discovery''.

+`response.pdf` provides more experimental results of this work.

 ## Source code info
 Programming Language: `C++`